 Integrated Controls (ICs): Coordinates the heating operation of heat pump (ducted and ductless) systems with ancillary heating systems such as fossil fuel boilers and furnaces.
 ICs prioritize operation of the heat pump system as the first stage of heat and rely on the ancillary system as backup or second stage of heat.
-Integrated Controls eligibility document available at https://cleanheat.ny.gov/contractor-resources/
+Integrated Controls eligibility document available at https://cleanheat.ny.gov/resources-for-applications/ also be installed with short duct runs that enable single air handlers to serve more than one room at a time.